PsychNeuro/ed1/book/glossary.md

 #### interneuron
 is a class of +neuron in the brain that are only locally connected to neighboring groups of neurons, and are most often +inhibitory, as contrasted with +pyramidal neurons that are +excitatory.
 Inhibitory interneurons release +GABA that activate +postsynaptic +channels of the same name.

+#### introspection
+is the process of "looking within" one's own mental states and attempting to report on them.
+This was one of the first methods used in psychology, by Willhelm Wundt, and the +behaviorism approach that followed represents a rejection of any attempt to deal with +subjective mental states.

 #### ions
 are charged atoms such as sodium (Na+), chloride (Cl-), and potassium (K+) that power the electrical processing within a +neuron.